 According to the United States Environmental Protection Agency (EPA) a/c recharge must be performed by a certified professional as stated by the Clean Air Act’s sec.
 609. Additionally, the equipment used during recharges must be EPA approved or certified by an independent EPA approved agency to certify a/c recharge equipment.

 One of the reasons people should not attempt recharging their a/c at home is because the EPA oversees the complete procedure.
 Handling, recycling and reclaiming refrigerant during a recharge must be done by trained professionals who have the experience to handle the process.
 Additionally, getting your hands on refrigerant is next to impossible since the CAA restricts the sale of such material to certified technicians only.

 However, there are exceptions to this rule.
 While its true you cannot purchase refrigerant directly from the manufacturer, a certified technician could sell it to you via small containers.
 The purchaser, in this case, has to deliver a written letter to the seller expressing the containers are meant for resale only.

 Miami Automotive Air Conditioning Shop Offering Recharge Services

 At AAA Radiator and Auto Air Conditioning, we can take care of your car’s recharge services.
 We have trained and certified technicians who are well-versed in a/c mechanics.
 Additionally, we have the technology and everything needed to deliver nothing but top-notch services.
-If you wish to learn more about our services and how we can help you, call AAA Radiator and Auto Air Conditioning at (305) 770-6929 today.
+If you wish to learn more about our services and how we can help you, call the Miami car a/c repair and recharge experts at AAA Radiator and Auto Air Conditioning at (305) 770-6929 today.